ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sdf/setup_sdf.md

 ## Conclusion

-And that’s it.
+And that's it.
 In this tutorial, you have successfully created a SDF for a simple differential drive robot.
-You have also set up a ROS 2 project that launches a robot publisher node, which then uses your SDF to publish the robot’s transforms.
+You have also set up a ROS 2 project that launches a robot publisher node, which then uses your SDF to publish the robot's transforms.
 We have also used RViz to visualize our robot to verify whether our SDF is correct.